crccheck/recipes/recipes/cheesecake.md

 * make sure to remove all air bubbles
 * 350 deg-F gives some nice brownage
 * add a ramekin filled with water to the oven
+* Crack prevention tips:
+  * Add a teaspoon of flour or corn starch to the mix
+  * Don't cook in a water bath because it will get into your spring form pan.
+    Instead, put the pan in a heavy saucepan/cast iron and then in the oven.
+  * Do not over-bake.
+If it looks gooey, it'll be fine because you're going to serve it chilled.
+The raw ingredients are solid at room temp.
-* after baking and while still warm, run a knife around the edge so prevent cracking
+  * After baking and while still warm, run a knife around the edge so prevent cracking (about 20 minutes after)
+  * While cooling, cover with a cookie sheet so it cools evenly

 ## Oreo Crust
 + about 10 oz Oreos (store brand is fine)